Betarena/scores/README.md

 ### About

-We are building the first open-source live results and statistics platform with community involvement features for data insertion.
+> We are building the first open-source live results and statistics platform with community involvement features for data insertion.
 The project includes a blockchain component that will allow participants to receive rewards based on their participation and also to stake the future Token of the platform.

 ## ⚙ Development

-Check for the `origin/dev` environmnet version live on `Heroku` -> [betarena-scores-platform.herokuapp.com](https://betarena-scores-platform.herokuapp.com/).
+Check for the `origin/dev` environment version live on `Heroku` -> [betarena-scores-platform.herokuapp.com](https://betarena-scores-platform.herokuapp.com/).
 A more rigorous development link and `application` is being utilized for the development of the platform on a separate `Heroku` instance -> [scores-testing-app.herokuapp.com](https://scores-testing-app.herokuapp.com/).

 ### Built With